Yamen-Malik/Path-Finding/README.md

 About The App
 -------------
-After you run the code a pygme window will pop up, which will have a basic grid (I drew squares in a for loop)
+After you run the main script (main.py) a pygme window will pop up, which will have a basic grid (I drew squares in a for loop)
 you will also find start(blue) and end(red) nodes.
 In addition to an info panel in the left-down side of the window

 ### Nodes